eddmann/eddmann.github.io/_posts/2015/2015-12-31-fizzbuzz-in-clojure.md

 ---
 layout: post
-title: "FizzBuzz in Clojure"
+title: 'FizzBuzz in Clojure'
-meta: "Multiple ways to solve the FizzBuzz code kata in Clojure"
+meta: 'Multiple ways to solve the FizzBuzz code kata in Clojure'
 ---

 This past Christmas break I had the chance to finally pick up [The Joy of Clojure](https://www.manning.com/books/the-joy-of-clojure) book and delve into the world of Lisp.
 Along with the common-place Merge-sort algorithm I find it beneficial to explore a new language and its capabilities by solving the [FizzBizz](http://rosettacode.org/wiki/FizzBuzz) code kata.
 In this post I will be explaining a couple of the implementations that I created.

 <!--more-->

 Each of the four solutions below share the following predicate functions.